Escape Artist

 Irish culture is unmistakable.
 The near-constant drizzle, “proper” Guinness, and enough craic to coax even the most hesitant introvert out of their shell.
 There’s the red-painted Temple Bar, the dramatic Cliffs of Moher, the colorful houses of Cobh, and Kilmainham’s tragic past.
 Ireland is a breath of fresh air—an intensely cultured place you just might want to call home.
 Perhaps you already have ties?
 If so, you’re not alone.
 There’s an estimated 10:1 ratio of people claiming Irish heritage abroad versus those actually living in Ireland.

 As my name might suggest, I’m one of them.
 I was born in England but am of Irish descent (it’s pronounced “eye-lish,” like Billie Eilish).
 My dad’s family is from County Offaly, nestled in the boggy heart of the Republic of Ireland, and I grew up bouncing around the country visiting relatives.
 With two decades of Irish travel under my belt, I’ve gathered plenty of tips to send you on your way.
-Here are the ten things to know before moving to the Emerald Isle.
+Here are the ten things to know before moving to Ireland.

 #1.
 It’s True About the Weather